integreat-io/integreat/README.md

 }
 ```

-## Type definitions
+## Datatype definitions
-To do anything with Integreat, you need define one or more types.
-They describe
+To do anything with Integreat, you need define one or more datatypes.
+They
-the datatypes you expected to get out of Integreat.
-A type will be associated
+describe the data you expected to get out of Integreat.
+A type will be
-with a source, which is used to retrieve data for the type.
+associated with a source, which is used to retrieve data for the type.

 ```
 {